Azure/azure-media-migration/README.md

 - The identity used to migrate must have 'Contributor' role on the Azure Media Services account being migrated.
 - The identity that runs this migration tool should be added to the ['Storage Blob Data Contributor'](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role for the source and destination storage accounts.
+- The identity used to migrate must have the role ['Key Vault Secrets Officer'](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations) on the key vault used to store the keys.
+If the key vault is not using Azure RBAC then you will have to create an Access policy giving secrets management permission to the identity used.

 # Quick Start